 I was awarded custody of my 3-year old son after my divorce.
-I’m remarried now and my son considers his stepfather his
+I’m remarried now and my son considers his stepfather his father.

 Get Legal Help Today